spdlo/tmux-network-status/README.md

 # Tmux network status
 This is work in progress.
 Some additions and changes will be made to the original repository.
+There is no support for OSX yet.

 ------------------------------
 # Tmux LAN status